alexander-krotov/apollo-clock/README.md

 Work in progress.

 The firmware is built with Arduino IDE 2.

-NetworkManager is used to connect to WiFi network and update the clock controls:
+WifiManager is used to connect to WiFi network.

+Web GUI is build with GyverPortal and updates the clock controls:
 - the timezoe shift
 - the NTP server name
 - 12/24h display mode
 - should it show the hours leading 0 or not
 - brightness (random blinks of individual digits to dim them)
+- sets the time (manually)

 When connected to WiFi it updates the time using NTP every 3000 seconds.